Analytical and numerical investigation of traveling waves for the Allen-Cahn model with relaxation: Introduction

 Existence of traveling waves for systems of the form \eqref{relAC} with monostable/logistic reaction terms has been widely investigated \cite{Hade88,Hade94,GildKers13}.
 The situation for the bistable case is less explored, even if it is more or less known that, under reasonable assumptions, there exist traveling fronts with a uniquely determined propagation speed.
 For the sake of completeness, in \S \ref{sect:existence} we give a self-contained proof of the following existence result, which provides also some properties crucial to the stability analysis.

 \begin{theorem} Let $f$ be such that \eqref{bistablef} holds and let $\tau$ satisfy

-Then, there exists a unique value $c_\ast\in(-1/\sqrt{\tau},1/\sqrt{\tau})$ for which system \eqref{relAC} possesses a traveling wave connecting the state $(0,0)$ to $(1,0)$.
-Moreover, (a) the function $U$ is monotone increasing; (b) both components $U$ and $V$ are positive and converge to their asymptotic states exponentially fast; and, (c) the speed $c_\ast$ depends continuously with respect to $\tau\in(0,\tau_m)$ and converges to the speed of the (parabolic) Allen--Cahn equation as $\tau\to 0^+$. \end{theorem}
+Then, there exists a unique value $c_\ast\in \R$ for which system \eqref{relAC} possesses a traveling wave propagating with speed $c_\ast$ and connecting the state $(0,0)$ to $(1,0)$.
+Moreover, (a) the function $U$ is monotone increasing; (b) both components $U$ and $V$ are positive and converge to their asymptotic states exponentially fast; and, (c) the speed $c_\ast$ belongs to the interval $(-1/\sqrt{\tau},1/\sqrt{\tau})$ and depends continuously with respect to $\tau\in(0,\tau_m)$.
+Moreover, it converges to the speed of the (parabolic) Allen--Cahn equation as $\tau\to 0^+$. \end{theorem}

 The smallness assumption \eqref{smalltau2} on the relaxation parameter $\tau$ is not sharp and arises as a consequence of the specific choices of the natural variables $u$ and $v$, which generates some obstruction in the course of the proof.
-A different choice of unknowns could provide a more general result allowing a weaker requirement on $\tau$, and, specifically, $\tau<{1}/{\sup_{u} f'(u)}$.
+A different choice of unknowns could provide a more general result allowing a weaker requirement on $\tau$.

 We observe, however, that condition \eqref{smalltau2} is tantamount to the positivity of the damping coefficient in equation \eqref{relAConef}, a condition which is usually imposed in order to ensure that the solution is positive (hyperbolic equations may have negative solutions even with positive initial conditions; cf. \cite{Hade99}).
 The latter is an important feature for a density solution, for example.
-Furthermore, although condition \eqref{smalltau2} may seem as a pure mathematical assumption, it relates the relaxation time $\tau$ with the typical time scale $\tau_{\mathrm{reac}} = \inf |u/f(u)| \sim 1/\sup |f'(u)|$ associated to the reaction.
+Furthermore, although condition \eqref{smalltau2} may seem a pure mathematical assumption, it relates the relaxation time $\tau$ with the typical time scale $\tau_{\mathrm{reac}} = \inf |u/f(u)| \sim 1/\sup |f'(u)|$ associated to the reaction.

 Passing to the stability issue, as for evolution problems on the whole real line defined by autonomous partial differential equations, invariance with respect to translations determines that any traveling wave belongs to a manifold of solutions of the same type with dimension at least equal to one.
 Thus, small perturbations of a given front are not expected to decay to the front itself, but to the manifold generated by the traveling wave and, at best, to a specific element of such set.
 Such property, called {\it orbital stability}, holds for the present case.
 More precisely, we establish the following